ArinTorney/cpp-tools-and-codes/README.md

 # Projects
 ### C++
 1. (about to come) Sho Shogi using SDL2 and Dear ImGui
-NOTE: The ImGui part is a bit laggy.
+NOTE: The ImGui part is a bit laggy, possibly because I used SDL's software renderer instead of OpenGL renderer.
 ### Rust
 None
 ### Tutorials and Blogs